 With such heavy impacts, the hospitality industry will have to learn to function and revive from this crisis in a better way.
 The first step in overcoming this crisis is building relationships and trust to regain customer confidence.
 New practices will be put in place to monitor and control the environment in which the business takes place.

-So, due to the heavy worldwide impacts of COVID-19, the humanity shall walk into a new era of a post-crisis world which will require the players of the industry to adapt their approach towards the new traveler.
+So, due to the heavy worldwide impacts of COVID-19, humanity shall walk into a new era of a post-crisis world which will require the players of the industry to adapt their approach toward the new traveler.
 This will allow for new concepts to be developed aiming to benefit the society in need of emotional retreats and focusing on psychological wellbeing.

-The Scenario before Coronavirus Pandemic
+The Scenario Before Coronavirus Pandemic

 The hospitality industry is going through a very interesting phase of growth and transformation.
 The last decade has been characterized by steady growth, and according to Deloitte's travel and hospitality industry outlook, analysts forecast that this trend will continue for the coming years, though not every organization might be able to keep pace and the least innovative brands will be driven out of business.

 Traditionally, the products and services offered in the hospitality industry have been characterized by a high level of homogeneity.
-As a result, the competition in this vertical has always been intense, and this explains why hospitality executives spend so many of their energies trying to increase customer experience and satisfaction.
+As a result, the competition in this vertical has always been intense, and this explains why hospitality executives spend so much of their energies trying to increase customer experience and satisfaction.

 According to Dimension Data’s 2019 Global Customer Experience Benchmarking Report, 88% of brands now recognize customer experience as a competitive differentiator, and in fact, 87% can prove increased customer loyalty from it, and more than two-thirds say it increases their revenue/profits.